 And guess what, when tomorrow comes I’ll probably have a good day again with less resistance and I will most likely feel like doing the task again.

-7. Connect with the people around you to let it out (and to reload your motivation).
+7. Connect with the people around you.

 I’ve found that when the hurdles seem insurmountable or I don’t have the energy to tackle another obstacle then one thing that can help a ton is to just open up about it.